TapasKumarDutta1/ARM-Net/README.md

 - Clone the repository, and download the weights of the trained model, put them into 'weights-cdanet' folder, you can run test.py to test the model directly after changing the weight and index.

-- If you want to train the model, download the dataset

-- Run the following code: python train.py.
+- To train the model run the following code: python train.py.
 Note that parameters and paths should be set beforehand

 ## Brats2020